Continuing Education Unit Workshops

 Learn Mind Body Bowen

-This 2 day workshop is ‘practical hands-on’ with full involvement of participants as they directly experience all aspects from both a client and practitioner perspective.
+Both Mind Body Bowen Connect workshops (see below) are 2 day workshops and are ‘practical hands-on’ with full involvement of participants as they directly experience all aspects from both a client and practitioner perspective.
 Interspersed with the practical work will be short sessions to introduce theoretical aspects, together with time allocated for further discussion, feedback and review.

 Explore and experience: